Are my retirement benefits taxable?

 Does Wisconsin allow a subtraction from income on Form 1 for the amount that I pay for health insurance?

-Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) are allowed to subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.
+Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) may subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.

 To qualify for the subtraction, the individual must be at least 65 years of age before the close of the taxable year for which the subtraction is being claimed, and meet the following income limitations for that year: